Matt Watson (YouTuber): Early life

 Watson was born on February 5, 1996, to Ann and Dale Watson, and grew up in Charleston, South Carolina.
 He was raised as a Christian.
 In 2014, he graduated from the Charleston County School of The Arts.

 YouTube career

 Formatt24, Kids w/ Problems, Markiplier, and Cyndago (2008–2016)

-Watson began creating videos in 2008 on his channel Formatt24, where he and his cousin Forest created various sketches, with such hit videos as "RE:Grandma Part 1" and "Crank 'Dat Nerdy Boy".
+Watson began creating videos in 2008 on his channel Formatt24, where he and his cousin Forest created various sketches.
 They stopped uploading to the channel in 2010.
 In August 2014, Watson began uploading sketches on a new channel called Kids w/ Problems.